 Queensland primary school students are encouraged to draw and colour a picture to illustrate a farm safety message.
 The 12 winning entrants receive a $250 gift card, and $500 for their school!

 The Farm safety calendar competition raises awareness among primary school students and their communities of common hazards on farms and other rural properties.
 The published calendar is an opportunity for safety messages to be prominently displayed in the home throughout the year, reminding Queenslanders of all ages to work and play safely on farm properties.

 - Overhead powerlines are dangerous.
-Do not park equipment, operate machinery, or plant trees or crops under them.
+Don’t play, park equipment, operate machinery, or plant trees or crops under them.

-- Safety switches save lives—get them fitted on all electrical circuits and test them regularly.
+- Safety switches save lives—ask an adult to get them fitted on all electrical circuits and test them regularly.

 - Make sure you are properly trained and understand animal behaviour before entering a stock yard.

 - Always wash your hands after touching or playing with animals as they carry diseases that can make people very sick.

 Tractor and machinery safety